Can CBD Get You High?

 CBD is a compound that exists in cannabis plants.
-Research shows that CBD can offer users some therapeutic benefits.
-And, unlike its cannabinoid cousin tetrahydrocannabinol (THC), Cannabidiol (CBD) is regulated differently thanks to the 2018 Farm Bill, since it doesn’t cause intoxicating effects.
+Research shows that CBD may be able to offer users some therapeutic benefits.
+And, unlike its cannabinoid cousin tetrahydrocannabinol (THC), Cannabidiol (CBD) is regulated differently thanks to the USDA’s passage of the 2018 Farm Bill, since it doesn’t cause intoxicating effects.
 Even better?
 In most U.S. locations you can buy CBD without a prescription.

 Keep in mind that while THC comes from marijuana plants and CBD comes from industrial hemp plants, both botanicals share the same plant species.
 And that species is the Cannabis Sativa L. plant.
 So, what’s the real difference between marijuana and hemp?
 The answer is simple: we breed industrial hemp for its thick and heavy stalks, because, for centuries, we’ve used the stalk fibers to make rope, paper, sails, and clothing.
 Over the years of breeding, the hemp plant has developed lower THC concentrations, even in the flowering portions of the cannabis plant, which contains most of the cannabinoids.